-Nationwide Children's also developed several educational In addition, through a Generation Rx grant that material for patients and families on pain management, Nationwide Children's received in July 2017, the team: opioids and home opioid safety.
-These materials include • Collected data from orthopedic patients on home educational handouts on Treating Your Child's Pain after opioid safety practices and barriers to these practices Surgery (Inpatient & Outpatient) and Helping HandsTM in the home. on Opioids, and Important Facts to Know When Taking Opioids.
-These materials and many more can be accessed Created a video on Home Opioid Safety Education on the Pain Management ANCHOR page and on the for patients and families.
-The video is which is Nationwide Children's internet.
-During our most recent available on-line, can be assigned on the inpatient Joint Commission visit, the reviewers identified that Edutainment System, and can be found on iPads in Nationwide Children's developed excellent educational surgical areas for patients and families to view. resources for patients and families on pain management Used iPads to gather information from patients and and opioid safety practices.
-They even requested to take families on home opioid use and home opioid safety some of these resources to share with other organizations. practices and barriers.
-However, it is imperative to continue to not only provide this education to our patients and families but to Patients and families were also sent an anonymous document the teaching. electronic survey to collect information on home opioid use, opioid safety practices and barriers to securing and disposal of opioid in the home.
+Nationwide Children's also developed several educational material for patients and families on pain management, opioids and home opioid safety.
+These materials include educational handouts on Treating Your Child's Pain after Surgery (Inpatient & Outpatient) and Helping HandsTM on Opioids, and Important Facts to Know When Taking Opioids.
+These materials and many more can be accessed on the Pain Management ANCHOR page and on the Nationwide Children's internet.
+During our most recent Joint Commission visit, the reviewers identified that Nationwide Children's developed excellent educational resources for patients and families on pain management and opioid safety practices.
+They even requested to take some of these resources to share with other organizations.
+However, it is imperative to continue to not only provide this education to our patients and families but to document the teaching.